 More Vegan Recipes

-More popular vegan recipes for lunch, dinner or appetizers:
+More popular vegan recipes to try:

 - Savory Green Pancakes - easy, healthy, delicious (gf version)

-Easy Vegan Sushi Recipe (simple+delicious)
+Easy Vegan Sushi

 Rate this recipe!